AdaptiveCpp/AdaptiveCpp/doc/multi-device-queue.md

 # `HIPSYCL_EXT_MULTI_DEVICE_QUEUE`

 This extension allows `sycl::queue` to automatically distribute work across multiple devices.
+The funcionality from this extension requires that the scheduler type is set to `unbound` (default).

 **Note:** This is highly experimental, not performance-optimized, the current work distribution algorithm is extremely primitive and a placeholder for a proper scheduling algorithm.
 This extension should not yet be used for any production workloads.

 A multi-device queue can be constructed either by passing a vector of `sycl::device` to the queue constructor, or by using the new device selectors, such as `system_selector_v`.
 See the API reference below for details.

+Additionally, the behavior of the default selector can be modified to behave like a system selector or a multi-gpu selector.
+See the documentation on environment variables for more details.

 ## Example